Giro02/Talking-calculator/README.md

 # Talking-calculator
 This is a Calculator designed to help the Visualy impairment.
 It was developed in a python univesity class.
 There is steel room for improvement in this project.... so your tip is very welcome.

+This Project uses:
+* speech_recognition (Google API to recognize your voice) imported as reconhecimento;
+* gtts (Google text to speech API) imported as gTTS;
+* os (To save voice and text directorys) imported as OS;
+* playsound (To play wroten texts) imported as playsound;

+If you are interest to see what the calculator is able to do, here is a YT link demostrating the Calculator: https://www.youtube.com/watch?v=zj1BjBaGTmk